EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolver.md

 Implementation:
 (done) quantifiers and determiners should also use the same function, they just have a bit flipped to pass them different arguments
 (done) all counting determiners should use the same function then we can optimize by looking through the whole list and modifying it
-Make all determiners take the same arguments
+(done) Make all determiners take the same arguments
     determiner(execution_context, variable_name, predication, all_rstr, solution_group, combinatorial, (extra args)
-Make them specify it using an abstract expression:
+(done) Make them specify it using an abstract expression:
     number_constraint(min_count, max_count, exactly)
     or
     custom_constraint(function, args) that can't be optimized